 Every experienced DBA is familiar with the software equivalent of “Murphy’s Law” and the notion that if something can go wrong, it will.
 We all know that hardware can and does fail.
 Now that I think about it, that’s where I first became acquainted with the term “mean time between failures.”
 As a result, bad things can occasionally happen to good databases and it’s usually at a very inopportune time.
 That probably explains why, as a group, we tend to be real concerned with having something that resembles a well-designed and tested plan for backing up and restoring databases after a disaster.
 It’s not terribly surprising that most of us are reasonably familiar with the SQL Server Recovery Models and the implications of each for disaster recovery.
 Analysis Services ships with SQL Server, which probably explains why we’re administering this type of server in addition to the relational database servers.
 Like any other database, it can fall victim to hardware failures, corruption, fire, flood, pesky rodents or other issues that make one or more databases inaccessible.
+The prospect of failure gives us reason to be deeply involved in planning and testing:

 There is a relatively new variant of Analysis Services that is integrated with SharePoint 2010 in the PowerPivot Mid-Tier Server that was released with SQL Server 2008 R2.
 PowerPivot Mid-Tier Server is essentially an instance of Analysis Services, but the architecture is a bit different than the traditional Unified Dimensional Model due to the integration with SharePoint.
 Unfortunately, most DBAs aren’t intimately familiar with SharePoint Server and the concept of SharePoint Server Farms.
 SharePoint, like any other type of server, is subject to disaster so it’s a good idea to have a disaster recovery plan in place.
+In theory, one could use SQL Server Log Shipping or Always On Availability Groups with PowerPivot for SharePoint application databases, however, these configurations have not been tested and are not supported.

 The documentation on SharePoint 2010 Disaster Recovery is relatively sparse.
 One of the more comprehensive documents on SharePoint Server 2010 Disaster Recovery is on Technet (http://technet.microsoft.com/en-us/library/ff628971.aspx).
 Todd Klindt discusses SharePoint 2010 Disaster Recovery and Randy Williams discussed Step-by-Step SharePoint Disaster Recovery in some detail.
 As they point out, SharePoint stores configuration, content and administration data in SQL Server databases.
 So obviously, the first part of any plan for disaster recovery involves regular backups of the Configuration, Content, and Administration databases (and if you aren’t already taking regular backups, you obviously haven’t had the panic attack that we’ve all experienced with a notification that a production server is down).
 With PowerPivot Mid-Tier server, data for the PowerPivot Service Application is also stored in a SQL Server database.